CEPBEP/CEPBEP/README.md

    **↓**

 - **2026-08-21 — qFoldIT formalizes its canonical architecture.** Enterprise mission governance, mission contracts, Rust control-plane orchestration, **UAG/runtime adapters**, **scientific validators**, **evidence/provenance** and strategy memory are separated into explicit authority boundaries.
-This is the decisive transition from **“scientific game”** to a **governed scientific execution platform**.
+This is the decisive transition from **“scientific game”** to a **“governed scientific execution platform”**.

    **↓**